UPL is focused on emerging as a premier global provider of total crop solutions designed to secure the world's long-term food supply.

 Health, Safety & Environment Policy

-- The HSE policy objectives and performance shall be reviewed periodically and communicated to all employees, people and interested parties.
+The HSE Policy, Objectives and Targets, significant aspects, risk levels and performances shall be reviewed periodically and communicated to our employees & interested parties.

 Chemical and industrial disasters at manufacturing plants are not inevitable.
 At UPL, we emphasize ‘zero tolerance’ as an ongoing standard in disaster prevention.
 However, human errors, operational dimensions and the availability of relevant information during various disaster management phases have emerged as critical concern areas as well.
 Starting with manufacturing plants, prudent decisions comprising site selection, public participation in clearance, industrial layout planning, disaster mitigation, and on-site and off-site environment co-ordination strengthen our comprehensive disaster management framework at the local and district levels.

 To ensure safety for employees, we have organized committees that are dedicated for handling of environment and welfare for employees.
 The initiatives directed towards the human welfare, environment response and mutual aid are taken care by the respective committees through various activities conducted round the year.
 Apart from the regular CSR activities the company also creates programs for welfare and environment preparedness

 - Environment Response Team

 We have a separate safety audit team that takes responsibility of the safety compliance in all units.
 A dedicated construction safety manual is designed that continually improves safety standards and practices to achieve construction safety excellence.